-6 Ways to Help Someone Who Doesn’t Know They’re Ill: Anosognosia in Dementia
+6 Ways to Help Someone Who Doesn’t Believe They Have Dementia

 Damage in the brain can cause people with Alzheimer’s disease, dementia, stroke, brain tumors, and other cognitive impairments to believe that there’s nothing wrong with them.

-We also share 6 suggestions for helping someone with anosognosia who doesn’t want assistance, but clearly needs it.
+We also share six suggestions for helping someone with anosognosia who doesn’t want assistance, but clearly needs it.

 Anosognosia is a condition that causes someone to be unaware of their mental health condition and how it affects them.
-It’s common in some conditions, including dementia.
+It’s common in some situations, including dementia.

-So, someone who has been properly diagnosed with dementia, but has anosognosia, doesn’t know or believe that they have dementia.
+So, someone who has been appropriately diagnosed with dementia, but has anosognosia, doesn’t know or believe that they have dementia.

 However, anosognosia symptoms may vary significantly from person to person, change over time, and might even fluctuate within a day.